EllaBrands/stanDev/Parameter-Labeling-Specification.md

   print(lp__);
 }
 ```
 We want to estimate the hyperparameters `phi`, integrated over the local parameters `alpha`.
+To do so, the user needs somehow to signal to the program which are parameters to optimize over and which are parameters to integrate over.

 **Related notes:** [Max Marginal Optimization (lmer) Design](https://github.com/stan-dev/stan/wiki/Max-Marginal-Optimization-(lmer)-Design), [MLE and MML Design](https://github.com/stan-dev/stan/wiki/MLE-and-MML-Design)

-## Example Usage for Discrete Parameters
+## Motivation for Discrete Parameters

+We have no way to distinguish between discrete and continuous parameters.
+We need this before we can start implementing a inference algorithm for models with discrete parameters.

-## Example Usage for ADVI
+## Motivation for ADVI

 Assume `K` parameters in a model.